Rollover crash in North Riverside causes multiple injuries, at least one serious

 WICHITA, Kan.
 (KSNW) — A rollover crash near the intersection of 19th and Woodland in Wichita has caused multiple injuries.

-According to the Wichita Police Department (WPD), a truck heading south on 19th St. collided with an SUV heading west on Woodland St.
+According to the Wichita Police Department (WPD), a truck heading south on 19th Street collided with an SUV heading west on Woodland Street.

 The truck, driven by an adult, was carrying three minors in the vehicle with them.
-The SUV was driven by a minor, with four other passengers who were also minors.
+The SUV was carrying four minors.

 WPD says that two passengers in the SUV were transported to a local hospital, one with serious injuries and another with minor injuries.
 They are still investigating the cause of the accident.